-A new Timberland Acres Directory of property owners has been produced and is now available in digital format (PDF file) by contacting Nancy Bolce at 928-892-2499.
+The Timberland Acres Directory of property owners is available in digital format (PDF file) by contacting Nancy Bolce at 928-892-2499.
 A bound version ($3.00) is also available.
 If you have any changes to the current directory, please notify Nancy; an updated directory is in planning and will be released later this summer.

 The Wednesday morning 10:00 a.m. chat-and-visit get togethers are being held at the Fire District substation.
 Coffee and donuts may be served.
-Note that after November 1, 2014, the clatches will be held on the first and third Wednesdays only.
+The occasions are now happening weekly; in November they will go back to the first and third Wednesdays of the month.

 To view the current and past year’s Water District minutes, click TADWID MINUTES.
 The Road District minutes for the past year can be found at ROAD MINUTES.
-Also, the 2013 Water Quality Report is now available by clicking 2013 ADEQ REPORT.
-The 2012 report is found at 2012 ADEQ REPORT.
+Also, the 2014 Water Quality Report is now available by clicking CURRENT ADEQ REPORT.
+The 2013 report is found at 2013 ADEQ REPORT.

 Road and Water Projects Completed in 2013 -- Photos

-Over this past year, several major projects have been in the works or completed.
+Over this past several years, some major projects have been completed in Timberland Acres.

-Another in a series of projects to improve and modernize our water system is going on at this very moment.
-On several roads the aging and under sized 3” pipelines are being replaced with new 6” pipe.
-To see photos and to read about this project and other earlier water system work, click WATER SYSTEM WORK PHOTOS.
+To improve and modernize our water system, several aging and under sized 3” pipelines are have been replaced with new 6” pipe.
+To see photos and to read about this and other earlier water system work, click WATER SYSTEM WORK PHOTOS.

-”nexBillPay”, THE ONLINE BILLING SYSTEM, READY TO GO!
+”nexBillPay”, THE ONLINE BILLING SYSTEM, UP AND RUNNING!

-As has been discussed at Board Meetings and announced on this website, we have implemented an online system for the management of your TADWID billing was implemented earlier this year and is up and running successfully.
+An online system for the management of your TADWID billing was implemented earlier this year and is up and running successfully.
 For those of you who haven’t investigated this system, it will allow you to pay your water bill online through the website using any of several options.
 Payments will be made through a secure and confidential software system known as “nexBillPay”.
 A more complete explanation can be found on the Bill Pay page on the website.